search

 Core Curriculum** (15 credits, 5 courses)

-2. Math 746 Theory of Functions of a Real Variable I
+• MATH 74600 Theory of Functions of a Real Variable I 3.0 cr

 Twelve credits in statistics, computer science, mathematics, or relevant areas of application, selected to constitute a cohesive program.
-Typically, these courses are at the MATH 700 and/or STAT 700 level.
-Electives must be approved by the Graduate Statistics and Applied Math Advisor.
+Typically, these courses are at the MATH 70000 and/or STAT 70000 level.
+Electives must be approved by the Graduate Applied Mathematics Advisor.
+Alternatives to required courses that were not selected may be used as electives.

 Suggested electives are:

-Math 642 Introduction to Theory of Functions of a Complex Variable
+MATH 64200 Introduction to Theory of Functions of a Complex Variable 3.0 cr

 Project (3 credits, 1 course)